 Your Horoscope This Week: August 17 To 23

 We’re entering the final days of Leo Season, and the stars are dimming the lights on the cosmic party.
 The first half of this week still carries the bold, passionate pulse of Leo’s fire, encouraging us to play, shine, and express ourselves unapologetically.
-But by Thursday, August 22nd at 4:34 p.m.
-EST, the sun shifts into Virgo, reminding us that after the dance comes the cool-down, after the roar comes the reflection.
+But by Friday, August 23rd at 6:34 a.m.
+AEST, the sun shifts into Virgo, reminding us that after the dance comes the cool-down, after the roar comes the reflection.
 Virgo Season is the zodiac’s version of “wrap it up, y’all.”
-Summer’s not quite over — but it’s time to start preparing for what’s next.
+Winter's not quite over — but it’s time to start preparing for what’s next.

-The Virgo New Moon arrives in the early hours of Friday, August 23rd at 2:06 a.m.
-EST, anchoring this transition with the energy of a reset.
+The Virgo New Moon arrives in the early hours of Friday, August 23rd at 4:06 p.m.
+AEST, anchoring this transition with the energy of a reset.
 It’s giving back-to-school, clean-slate, let’s-get-our-life-together energy.
 If Leo was about expressive fire, Virgo is about disciplined earth — structure, systems, and sustainable healing.
 Some signs (especially Fire and Air signs) may resist the shift at first.
-But Earth and Water signs may find themselves breathing a little easier, as Virgo’s grounded nature brings some much- needed rhythm after a highly stimulating Leo Season (especially with Mercury having recently shifted direct).
+But Earth and Water signs may find themselves breathing a little easier, as Virgo’s grounded nature brings some much-needed rhythm after a highly stimulating Leo Season (especially with Mercury having recently shifted direct).

 AdvertisementADVERTISEMENT